ANikfarjam/X-ray-_mage_classification_CNNRNN/readme.md

 ## Result of Base Model for Hand

-The Nas search for out hand base model, trained a CNN-RNN model that has test accuracy of 76.18% and loss of 48.7%.
+The hand base model NAS, trained a CNN-RNN model that has test accuracy of 76.18% and loss of 48.7%.

 ![Hand base Model](./handBaseResut.png)